-This entails the capacity to draw on our wisdom in order to look at the bigger picture while living in the present.
+This entails the capacity to draw on our wisdom to look at the bigger picture while living in the present.
 For example, we may identify with being authentic and compassionate in our relationships with others and ourselves.
-We may value seeing our self as a problem solver.
+We may value seeing ourselves as problem solvers.
 We may value cultivating psychological flexibility and the skills associated with it.

 In every moment of our lives, we are confronted with this same choice—with and without full awareness.
 Being mindful of it allows us to identify our values and, in doing so, consciously create our own life script.
 In the process, we define ourselves rather than relying on those scripts mindlessly internalized through habit or on how others wish to define us.